Programming SIG Get more from your PC and it's Software...

 Conveners: John Viney

-We are looking at a change of Name for the Programming SIG.
+We are looking into a change of Name for the Programming SIG.
+What name would you like to see?
+What would inspire your interest in programming?

 Coding & Programming

-At the next meeting Wednesday, 22 Feb 2017, we will be looking at Python.
-We can have a look at making it portable.
+At the next meeting Wednesday, 26 Apr 2017, we will be looking at C# GUI, Python.
+We can have a look at making Python portable.
 We will have a look at converting Python Code to an Executable "EXE" file.
 Terminal access and using it for a basic game will also be looked at.
 Please bring any questions or ideas with you.
 Whilst it's listed elsewhere, remember to bring something to take notes with, and a good idea is a memory stick, to take Code home and use as a portable programming environment.

 We aim to educate each other on various languages, with C/C++ being the primary language of interest.
 There are many opportunities for learning about programming: Writing your own software, adding functionality to existing applications in the form of add-ons or scripts, or just to better understand how a computer program works.
 Possibilities include: adding extra abilities or options to your favourite game(s), adding or increasing the functionality of media players such as VLC, fine tuning a text editor like notepad++, or even making changes to a spreadsheet or word document.
 You can also gain the benefits of improving your mathematics and algebra skills.